alizaid91/paylab/README.md

 ## System architecture

 PAYLAB is split into a browser-based operations workspace and a workflow-oriented backend.
-The frontend presents the decision lifecycle; the backend owns merchant scoping, state transitions, persistence, AI orchestration, policy enforcement, execution recording, and auditability.
+The frontend presents the decision lifecycle; the backend owns merchant scoping, state transitions, persistence, AI orchestration, policy enforcement, Recovery Campaign processing, and auditability.

 ```mermaid
 flowchart TB